-Although it is only a type of peer-to-peer file sharing, torrenting is often used to illegally download copyrighted content belonging to those big and powerful forces.
+Although it is only a type of peer-to-peer file sharing, torrenting can be used to illegally download copyrighted content belonging to those big and powerful forces.

 This could result in things like being banned from using your account at the ISP for some time, even lawsuits against the user.

 Then we’ll look into what is the best VPN for torrenting and provide 5 top examples that allow you to further protect your identity by paying with Bitcoin, if you choose to do so.